Wheel Strategy vs. Covered Call ETFs (QYLD, XYLD, JEPI): DIY or Outsource?

 The math is brutal: if you invested $10,000 in QYLD at inception and collected every distribution, your total return (price change plus distributions) has underperformed a simple investment in QQQ by a wide margin.
 QQQ delivered a total return of roughly 400% over the same period.
 QYLD delivered approximately 60-70% total return.

-Why the DIY Wheel Avoids This Trap
+Why Running It Yourself Avoids This Trap

 When you run the wheel yourself, you make decisions that a mechanical ETF cannot: